izakrobles/CatanLittleLanguage/README.md

 ### CSCI 3200 Final Project

 ## What is this?
 This is a project built on the Python Lark tool.
-It defines a grammar for the popular board game *Settlers of Catan*.
+It defines a grammar for the popular board game *Catan*.
 The game begins with "start game {list of players}".
 Each player must begin their turn with rolling dice.
 Once a player has rolled dice, their turn can end, or they can take an action.
 Actions include drawing a development card (knight, victory, year of plenty, monopoly, road building), building a structure (road, city, or settlement), trading resources (brick, lumber, wool, grain, or ore), or using a development card.
 (Note: players can take more than one action per turn).

 ## What is in this directory
 - `README.md`: This file, which provides an overview of the project.